 My favorite Post: “The Ones Who Got Away”

-Blue Planet Nomads – Never too old for adventure.
+Never too old for adventure.
 Jayne (another “oldie” in the “Over 40” group) and her husband did their first round-the-world trip in 2013 and have big plans for next year.
 Places like Antarctica, Africa, and the Trans-Mongolian Express are part of their very detailed epic adventure plan.
 Travel bloggers with a plan!

 My favorite Post: “Travel Plans 2017” (This post inspired me to interview her for my “Humans of the World” series.)